 "John Sweeny, Jr., of Mt.
 Pulaski, returned recently from Camp Taylor, has been found to be suffering from Spanish Influenza, and a number of residents of Mt.
 Pulaski have been exposed to the disease.
 Sweeny was sent in a recent draft contingent and became ill a short time after he arrived home, after he was rejected because of physical weaknesses.
 Five other members of the family have also been suffering from the disease."
-(LCH, 1918, 0926, 2); (LSWS, 1918, 0927, 8)

-"Omar M. Skelton enlisted in the Navy Mar.
+(LCH, 1918, 0926, 2)5; (LSWS, 1918, 0927, 8)18 "Omar M. Skelton enlisted in the Navy Mar.
 1918.
 Omar died of Pneumonia Sep.
 28, 1918, at Camp Logan.
 His body was taken to Seldon, IN, for burial.
 He is buried at Selvin Cemetery, Selvin, IN."
-(Donath, 2016, 282); (LSWS, 1918, 1008, 3)
+(Donath, 2016, 282)2; (LSWS, 1918, 1008, 3)18 suffering from Spanish influenza at Great Lakes, wrote his mother, Mrs. Alvina Rembe, that he is improving although he is still very weak.
+The letter was received on Tuesday and was the first that the young man was able to write since his illness because as he stated, he had no stationery and the attendants at his bedside were too busy with other sick that he could not expect attention along this line.
+The young man wrote of the pity he felt for the many men who were ill with the epidemic.
+Many of the healthiest looking specimens of young manhood with which Armin was acquainted have died from the ailment."
+(LSWS, 1918, 1004, 2)18

 "Armin Carl Rembe enlisted in the Navy Dec.
 14, 1917, at Great Lakes, IL.
 He was a Hospital Apprentice 1st Class.
 Armin suffered an attack of the Spanish Influenza."
-(Donath, 2016, 261)
+(Donath, 2016, 261)2